jorgegv/rage1/doc/CODESET-DESIGN.md

 - A CODESET owns a memory bank.
 Banks dedicated to CODESETs cannot be used for DATASETs.

-- Similar to DATASETs, each CODESET has at address 0xC000 a table of data for all the functions contained in it.
-Data for each function is function address (maybe more?)
+- Similar to DATASETs, each CODESET has at address 0xC000 a data of type `struct codeset_assets_s` which contains info about the assets in the
+  CODESET: init function, pointers to low memory data structs, and a table of the functions that are callable from outside the CODESET.

-- All CODESET functions have the same prototype
+- All CODESET functions have the same prototype: void f(void);

+- CODESETs have an init function which is called at program startup with parameters that are pointers to low memory data structures: `game_state`, `home_assets`,`banked_assets`.
+The init function uses them to initialize the local `struct codeset_assets_s`.

-- CODESET functions receive a parameter which is a pointer to a struct with low memory information, that is, pointers to low memory data: game_state, home_assets, asset_state table, etc.  All low memory access from the CODESET functions has to be done via these pointers.
+- CODESET functions receive no parameters and return void.
+All accesses to low memory data from the CODESET functions has to be done via the pointers set up when the init function was called.

-- A global table is generated in low memory with data for all the CODESET functions in all CODESETS.
-A global index is assigned to each function, and the data for that function includes: the CODESET where it lives, and the local index into the CODESET function table, in a similar way as the dataset assets mappings are currently done
+- A global table `all_codeset_functions`is generated in low memory with data for all the CODESET functions in all CODESETS.
+A global index is assigned to each function.
+The function data includes the CODESET where it lives, and the local index into the CODESET function table.
+The `all_codeset_functions` table is indexed with the global function index to get the CODESET and the local function index in that CODESET.

 ## Mechanism for calling a CODESET function from low memory

-...
+- A function `codeset_call_function` exists to call a given function by its global index.

+- The `codeset_call_function` function does the following tasks to invoke the codeset function requested:

+  - Index the `all_codeset_functions` table with the global function index received as its parameter, to get the codeset number and the local function index into its codeset

+  - Index the `codeset_info` table with the codeset number from the previous step to get the memory bank number which we need to activate

+  - Switch to the new memory bank (via call to `memory_switch_bank` function)

+  - Access the `codeset_assets_s` structure at the beginning of the codeset (fixed address 0xC000), use the local function index obtained in the first step to access the codeset functions table and invoke the function.

+  - Switch back to bank 0 and return

+- As it was said before, the codeset functions accept no parameters and return no value.
+All interaction with the program has to be done via the global `game_state` variable and the asset pointers that are setup with the codeset init function.

 ## Mechanism for calling low memory code from a CODESET function

-...
+(TBD)